lawliet89/hug-tfc-workload-identity/slides.md

 ---
 ## TFC Workspace Environment Variables

-- `TFC_WORKLOAD_IDENTITY_AUDIENCE` - Audience that must match the values in the OIDC proider and the IAM Role Trust policy.
+- `TFC_WORKLOAD_IDENTITY_AUDIENCE` - Audience that must match the values in the OIDC provider and the IAM Role Trust policy.
 - `TFC_AWS_RUN_ROLE_ARN`: ARN of IAM Role to be assumed or,

   - `TFC_AWS_PLAN_ROLE_ARN`: Plan role